 - Overlord Restoration (fully heals you before each boss encounter)

-The combination of Second Chance Overlord and Overlord Restoration is particularly strong for boss fights.
-You arrive at full health and get your Second Chance topped up after winning, which effectively gives you a much larger margin for error across the entire run.
-The downside is that Second Chance Overlord alone costs -10 balance points, so you will need meaningful Trials to offset it if you are not using the Unlimited Protection Modifiers setting.
+The pairing of Second Chance Overlord and Overlord Restoration is especially strong for boss fights.
+You enter at full health and get your Second Chance refreshed after winning, which gives you a much larger error budget across the entire run.
+The catch is that Second Chance Overlord alone costs -10 balance points, so you will need substantial Trials to offset it unless you enable the Unlimited Protection Modifiers setting.

 Best Modifiers for DPS

-For players who want to accelerate their power scaling and deal more damage faster, Push Square identifies these Protections as the strongest offensive picks:
+For players who want to accelerate power scaling and kill things faster, these Protections deliver the biggest offensive gains:

 - Damage Enhancement (direct damage increase to all hostiles)